The next Purdue Extension Master Gardener classes in Marion County are not scheduled yet. More information will be

 Looking for Master Gardener web pages?
 You can find them here.

 Purdue Extension-Marion County Master Gardeners work with staff to design, plant and maintain this garden.
 It demonstrates how to grow food and ornamental plants.
 Gardeners can see and learn about plants adapted to Indiana and how to care for them.
-They can see All-America Selections award-winning flower & vegetable varieties as well as vegetable gardening techniques.
+They can see the latest All-America Selections award-winning flower & vegetable varieties as well as vegetable gardening techniques.

 This site provides links and information on all the resources listed in the Purdue Master Gardener Manual.

 This document covers the policies governing the Purdue Master Gardener program in Indiana.

 The Purdue Extension-Marion County Spring Garden Clinic is an annual event for gardeners in the Indianapolis area.
 It is usually held on the last Saturday of February or the first Saturday in March.
 This year it is February 29, 2020.
 Registration deadline was February 19.

 Do you have a plant or pest problem?
 Contact the Master Gardener AnswerLine for answers to lawn & garden questions in central Indiana.
 Call 317-275-9292 or e-mail email@example.com.